Raul140298/helix-run-code-samples/README.md

 ## About the Project

-Helix Run is a roguelite where players control Gene, a DNA collector who captures monsters ("Mons") and transforms into them to use their unique abilities.
+You are Gene, a young baseball player who stumbled into a strange world filled with wild creatures called Mons.
+Armed with a mysterious device, she can capture them and transform into them at will.
 The game features:

 - Real-time transformation combat inspired by BEN 10
 - Elemental types with terrain interactions